 Encore applications are easy to integrate with GitHub for source code hosting.
-To link your application to GitHub, head over to your app and open App Settings → Git integration and follow the instructions.
+To link your application to GitHub, open Your app, then head to App Settings → Git integration and follow the instructions.

 For a more detailed guide on linking with GitHub, see the Setup Walkthrough below.